mongodb/specifications/source/transactions/transactions.rst

 :2018-06-07: The count command is not supported within transactions.
 :2018-06-14: Any retryable writes error raised by commitTransaction must be
              labelled "UnknownTransactionCommitResult".
+:2021-04-12: Adding in behaviour for load balancer mode.